yetanalytics/project-persephone/README.md

 To compile Profiles to be used as arguments to these functions, the `compile-profiles->validators` and `compile-profiles->fsms` functions are used, respectively.

+NOTE: All Profiles and Statements must be already parsed into EDN format.
+Profiles must have keyword keys, while Statements must have string keys (to match the expected formats of [project-pan](https://github.com/yetanalytics/project-pan) and [xapi-schema](https://github.com/yetanalytics/xapi-schema), respectively).

 ### Validation on Statement Template

 Validating a Statement against a Statement Template involves three aspects: